-How do you select the correct water temperature for laundry?
-Most people don't give those dials or settings on the washer a second look.
-We set them once and never change the load size, type of cycle or water temperature.
-That's a mistake that not only wastes money spent on utility costs but can leave clothes filled with odor-causing bacteria, makes clothes look old before their time or can even ruin them.
+How do you select the correct water temperature for laundry in your washing machine?
+Most people set them once and never change the load size, type of cycle or water temperature.
+That's a mistake that not only wastes money spent on utility costs but can leave clothes filled with odor-causing bacteria, makes clothes look old before their time or even ruins them.